 Located in Tukwila, just south of Seattle, the Museum of Flight recently celebrated its 55th anniversary at the King County International Airport.
-This privately-owned museum is one of the largest air and space museums in the world, attracting over 500,000 visitors per year.
-It is fully accredited by the American Alliance of Museums.
+This privately-owned museum is one of the largest air and space museums in the world.
+Attracting over 500,000 visitors per year, it’s fully accredited by the American Alliance of Museums.

 The Museum of Flight was initially founded in 1965 by the Pacific Northwest Aviation Historical Foundation.
 To fund the 16-year restoration of a 1929 Boeing plane, the foundation decided to create a museum where the aircraft could be displayed upon completion.

 In 1985, the Harl B. Brackin Library was founded at the Museum of Flight.
 It currently contains over 66,000 books and 100 periodicals.
-In 2017, the Museum of Flight launched a digital repository featuring digitized materials from the library, the archives, and artifacts.
-The Museum of Flight Archives began to make their digital archival collection available online in a searchable database in April 2019.
+In 2017, this museum launched a digital repository featuring digitized materials from the library, archives, and artifacts.
+The Museum of Flight Archives began to make its digital archival collection available online in a searchable database in April 2019.

 Visit our article on USCIS Application Support Center (ASC).